-The purpose of the Leadership Panel is to: a) provide a chairperson for the EPRG meetings; b) review and help enhance the quality of shiree research proposals; c) act as mentors and supporters to the shiree research team; d) act as a liaison point with shiree between EPRG meetings; e) act as advocates for the conduct of quality research into extreme poverty dynamics helping to build the EPRG as a focal point for this research over time, with a particular focus on practical mechanisms to address extreme poverty.
-The Leadership Panel is currently made up of 5 persons from shiree’s Scale Fund and Innovation Fund projects:
+EPRG Leadership Panel The purpose of the Leadership Panel is to: a) provide a chairperson for the EPRG meetings; b) review and help enhance the quality of shiree research proposals; c) act as mentors and supporters to the shiree research team; d) act as a liaison point with shiree between EPRG meetings; e) act as advocates for the conduct of quality research into extreme poverty dynamics helping to build the EPRG as a focal point for this research over time, with a particular focus on practical mechanisms to address extreme poverty.
+The Leadership Panel is currently made up of 6 persons from shiree’s Scale Fund projects:

 2. M. Mujibur Rahman has been working at Shushilan as an Advisor since 1989 leading various projects on environment, climate change, human rights, women and minority development, with a special focus on the extreme poor.
 He holds a Graduate Degree from Dhaka University in History and a Bachelors Degree in Political Science.
-He has conducted action research on the extreme poor in the Kawra (pig rearing) community and the role of floodplain community-based organizations in coping with risks in the southwest coastal region.
-He also prepares HR, financial, human rights, and climate change position papers as well as various operational policies for Shushilan and local NGO partners.
-He is a board member of 4 other extreme-poverty focused NGOs.
+He also completed a Chartered Accountancy Course under ICAB.
+He has attended diploma courses on Advocacy from Advocacy Institute, USA, Programme Development Management course from Asian Institute of Management,Philippines and Human Rights folk schools programme from Chunnom University, South Korea.
+He is currently working on participatory action research with Middlesex University, UK on community-based adaptive learning in managing conflicts and natural resources in Bangladesh and Nepal.
+He is also a board member of 4 other extreme-poverty focused NGOs.

 3. Md.
 Muzaffar Ahmed is the Program Director at Save the Children.
 He has worked for several international development organizations for the last 30 years.
 During this period, he has devoted himself in many areas and particularly to eradicating extreme poverty in the South-West coastal zone.
 His responsibilities are to lead the Save the Children Household Economic and Food Security (HEFS) or Shiree program teams by providing strategic leadership.
 There are many challenges working with the extreme poor, particularly considering the climatic vulnerability of the South-West coastal zone, but with strong and dedicated leadership, he believes it is possible that through disseminating learnings and best practices we will be able to achieve the sustainable alleviation of extreme poverty all over the country.